23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Make a spice rack joint rub

-Shutterstock 515975596
+shutterstock 515975596

 Add a little cayenne, rosemary, or thyme to ½ cup olive or vegetable oil and use it as a rub for meat.
 All these herbs have pain-soothing properties and offer natural arthritis pain relief.